C-Group culture: Overview

-While today many scholars see A and B as actually being a continuation of the same group, C-Group is considered as the product of Saharan pastoralist distinct.
+While today A-Group and B-Group are seen as being a continuation of the same group, C-Group is considered as the product of distinct Saharan pastoralists.
 The C-Group is marked by its distinctive pottery, and for its tombs.
 Early C-Group tombs consisted of a simple "stone circle" with the body buried in a depression in the centre.
-The tombs later became more elaborate with the bodies being placed in a stone lined chamber, and then the addition of an extra chamber on the east: for offerings.
+The tombs later became more elaborate with the bodies being placed in a stone lined chamber, and then the addition of an extra chamber on the east for offerings.

 The origins of the C-Group are still debated.
-Some scholars see it largely being evolved from the A/B-Group.
+Some scholars see it largely as having evolved from the A/B-Group.
 Others think it more likely that the C-Group was brought by invaders or migrants that mingled with the local culture, with the C-Group perhaps originating in the then rapidly drying Sahara.

 The C-Group were farmers and semi-nomadic herders keeping large numbers of cattle in an area that is today too arid for such herding.
 Originally they were believed to be a peaceful people due to the lack of weapons in tombs; however, daggers, short swords and battle-axes were found in C-Group graves.
 Their settling around the forts built by the ancient Egyptians was seen as further evidence.

 Most of what is known about the C-Group peoples comes from Lower Nubia and the Dongola Reach.
 The northern border of the C-Group was around el-Kubanieh near Aswan.
 The southern border is still uncertain, but C-Group sites have been found as far south as Eritrea.

-During the Egyptian Sixth Dynasty, Lower Nubia is described of consisting of a number of small states, three of which are named: Setju, Wawat, and Irjet.
+During the Egyptian Sixth Dynasty, Lower Nubia is described as consisting of a number of small states, three of which are named: Setju, Wawat, and Irjet.
 At this same time in Upper Nubia the Kingdom of Kerma was emerging.
-The exact relation between the C-Group and Kerma are uncertain, but early Kerma shows definite similarities to the C-Group culture and the Pan-Grave culture.
+The exact relation between the C-Group and Kerma is uncertain, but early Kerma shows definite similarities to the C-Group culture and the Pan-Grave culture.

 Under the Middle Kingdom much of the C-Group lands in Lower Nubia were conquered by Egypt; after the Egyptians left, Kerma expanded north controlling the region.
 Starting with the conquest of Nubia by Egypt under Tuthmosis I in the late 16th century BCE, the C-Group merged with the Egyptians.